 A Holistic Review

-Using the insights that you have gained from your self-assessment activities, look for patterns within your tendencies.
-Patterns indicate that a trend of repeated behaviors, choices, or qualities exists, which is often a reliable source of information to guide life decisions.
-A pattern that presents itself consistently across various settings or time periods is worth exploring further.
+Using the insights you gained from your self-assessment activities, look for patterns within your tendencies.
+Patterns indicate that a trend of repeated behaviors, choices, or qualities exists, often a reliable source of information to guide life decisions.
+A pattern that presents itself consistently across various settings or periods is worth exploring further.

 For example, sometimes a person may find that they have an interest in playing guitar, but after assessing their strengths, they may ultimately decide that their natural guitar abilities do not provide a substantial opportunity to yield success as a professional guitar player.
 Other times, someone may find that these aspects overlap, which could be the difference between pursuing the guitar as a hobby versus a career.
 This is just one of many examples of how career identities form.

 Making It Memorable

 No matter how you have assessed yourself, it can be helpful to capture your findings in a simple way that you can call upon when needed.

 As you review your results, identify four or five key factors that are the most important considerations for your upcoming decision.
-This short list could include a combination of insights about your interests, personality, strengths, values, or other aspects of yourself, or they could simply draw from one of these areas.
+This short list could include a combination of insights about your interests, personality, strengths, values, or other aspects of yourself, or they could draw from one of these areas.